 Feeling a chill because you’re getting error code 270 from your Lennox® furnace?

 This means your furnace ignitor can’t start the flame.
 After five failed attempts, the furnace will halt trying to ignite.
 It will then go into Watchguard mode for about an hour for your safety.

 When your ignitor ceases working, it’s best to depend on our NATE-certified technicians.
 They’ve gone through detailed training, so you can rest easy knowing they’ll find out what’s generating the furnace error and will repair it to your satisfaction.

-We are confident in the quality of our furnace repair so much, we back it with a 100% Satisfaction Guarantee* for a year.
+We are confident in the quality of our furnace repair in Columbia so much, we back it with a 100% Satisfaction Guarantee* for a year.